leNFT/sdk/README.md

 # leNFT SDK

-This package allows developers to use leNFT as a backend for liquidity for their NFT projects.
+The leNFT SDK is a javascript package that wraps logic around the leNFT protocol.
+It allows developers to use leNFT as a backend for liquidity for their NFT projects.
-It integrates with with the leNFT pools, allowing users to query pool information and buy/sell NFTs.

-Note: Adding / Removing Liquidity coming soon.
+To install:

+    npm i lenft-sdk

+Example usage:

+    import  leNFT  from  "lenft-sdk";

+An overview of the functionality is outlined in the [docs](https://docs.lenft.fi/sdk/).